 · Complete a course evaluation form at the end of the course.

 Traditional school structures of power and authority are examined and contrasted with a new paradigm of relationship, collaboration, and synergy.
-The role of teacher as a coach, guide, or facilitator as opposed to the omnipotent dispenser of knowledge has developed gradually over the past thirty to forty years.
+The role of teacher as a coach, guide, or facilitator as opposed to the omnipotent dispenser of knowledge has developed gradually over the past 30–40 years.
 Many educators have learned to not only accept, but also embrace, their role as “guide on the side” rather than the “sage on the stage.”
 Although most agree that this is a positive evolution in education, drawbacks accompany any change, and in this case the drawbacks may be time diverted from learning in the absence of sufficient discipline in the classroom.
-The key is helping students to develop self-discipline, rather than continuing the traditional model of authoritarian, top-down forms of discipline.
+The key is helping students to develop self-discipline rather than continuing with the traditional model of authoritarian, top-down forms of discipline.

 Several social learning models, personality types, and intelligence types are explored and discussed, with an emphasis on developing positive, synergistic relationships between diverse students and teachers.
 Learn about the many ways in which we differ, and how we can take advantage of those differences to be stronger, smarter, and more effective as teams working together than we could ever be on our own.

 Several well-known classroom discipline models are explored, compared, and contrasted.
-Current digital tools are demonstrated that make classroom management quick and easy for teachers, and fun for students.
+Current digital tools are demonstrated that make classroom management quick and easy for teachers and fun for students.

 Strategies are described for creating safe, nurturing classhomes where strong and positive relationships between students and between teachers and their students develop and thrive.